karenying/blog.karenying.com/content/posts/2020-07-07--hack-keyboard-shortcuts-into-sites-with-a-custom-chrome-extension.md

 ### 2. commands API

 For security reasons we can’t just add `document.addEventListener('keydown', handleKeyDown)` in our extension.
-Imagine if extensions became malicious keyloggers…
+Imagine if extensions became malicious keyloggers...

 Instead, we’ll be using Chrome’s [commands API](https://developer.chrome.com/apps/commands).
 This allows us to register keyboard shortcuts with our extension.
 All we gotta do is add to our `manifest.json`: